 12 January: Fur Wale - She Talks -empowering females building confidence, self esteem and mentor.
 Listen now.

 Girls Rock!
 Melbourne Summer Specials, with host Stinky, explore the 2017 Girls Rock!
 Melbourne week-long music and performance camp aimed at empowering girls, trans and non-gender binary youth through music.
-On air from 24 December to 21 January.

 Girls Rock!
 Melbourne.
 Listen now 24 December.